ChenyangZhang4/UEPlugins_Docs/GameplayTagSelectAndSwitch_README.md

 Match All = false
 ```

-The case matches when **any** required Gameplay Tag matches the input container.
+The case matches when **any** Gameplay Tag in the Case Container matches the input container.

 ### Match All Enabled